The Best Dog Training Collars Australia - For Extra Control

 Citronella Collars - for barking

-Citronella collars are most often used for barking training.
+Citronella collars are most often used for bark training.

 They work by having a small cartridge filled with citronella on the front of the collar.
 Most are automatic but some are remote controlled.
 When your dog barks, the cartridge emits a small spray of citronella to distract and deter your dog from raising hell in your backyard.